 How does Linux XFCE Work?

-- In addition, users can turn on transparent window borders, make the windows translucent, add virtual desktops, rename or arrange them howsoever they like.
+- In addition, users can turn on transparent window borders, make the windows translucent, add virtual desktops, and rename or arrange them howsoever they like.
 That’s not it.
-Thunar, the file manager, works in order to keep the file management in check.
+Thunar, the file manager, works in order to keep file management in check.
 Parole, the music player, enables users to listen to music.
-Mousepad is an application to be used for a text editor.
+Mousepad is an application to be used as a text editor.

-- All these applications working together helps in the smoothly working of XFCE in Linux.
-Long story short, one can think XFCE is a panel holding application that allows the operating system’s smooth working.
+- All these applications working together helps in the smooth working of XFCE in Linux.
+Long story short, one can think XFCE is a panel-holding application that allows the operating system’s smooth working.

 How to Use Linux XFCE?

 In our earlier conversations, we saw that XFCE is a lightweight environment, but there are some minimum requirements for XFCE to run even in those cases.
 Let us look at the specific minimum requirements before we jump on to understand the way of using XFCE.
 Now it is evenly hard to talk about 90 UNIX like distributions.
 Let us talk about 1 of the highly used ones (Ubuntu) so that one can get a qualitative sense of requirements.

 In the case of Ubuntu, it is:

 Now that we know the minimum requirements, we are in a position to talk about installing XFCE on Ubuntu.

 - Open the terminal window in Linux.

 - Execute the command sudo apt-get and install Xubuntu-desktop.